About the Variant Spellings of Bauerschmidt

 ending (Bauerschmitt) or without any t at all (Bauerschmid).
 These

-spellings may be a reflection of the regional variation in the spelling of
+spellings may be a reflection of the regional variation in the spelling as

 A common German spelling appears to have been "Baurschmidt" without the e.